 Sound Connections

-Sound Connections, funded by the Australia Indonesia Institute, fosters collaboration between Kimberley Aboriginal musicians and Indonesian music practitioners and academics to build a strong foundation for long-term cultural exchange programs between Indonesian and northern Australian artists.
+Sound Connections, an initiative of the Australia Indonesia Institute, fosters collaboration between Kimberley Aboriginal musicians and Indonesian music practitioners and academics.
+The program builds a foundation for long-term cultural exchange between Indonesian and northern Australian artists.

 OI000007